Qatari art: Embroidery

 A simple form of embroidery practiced by Qatari women was known as kurar.
 It involved four women, each carrying four threads, who braided the threads on articles of clothing, mainly thawbs or abayas.
 The braids, varying in color, were sewn vertically.
 It was similar to heavy chain stitch embroidery.
 Gold threads, known as zari, were commonly used.
 They were usually imported from India.

 Another type of embroidery involved the designing of caps called gohfiahs.
-They were made from cotton and were pierced with thorns from palm-trees to allow the women to sew between the holes.
+They were made from cotton and were pierced with thorns from palm trees to allow the women to sew between the holes.
 This form of embroidery declined in popularity after the country began importing the caps.

-Khiyat al madrasa, translated as 'school embroidery', involved the stitching of furnishings by satin stitching.
+Khiyat al madrasa, translated as "school embroidery", involved the stitching of furnishings by satin stitching.
 Prior to the stitching process, a shape was drawn onto the fabric by a skilled artist.
 The most common designs were birds and flowers.

+Crafts

+Shipbuilding

+Given the reliance of coastal communities on fishing and pearling, Qataris developed a variety of boats designed to withstand the shallow and rocky Persian Gulf waters as well as the deeper seas.
+Builders, known as najjarun, used specific types of wood, such as teak (saj), Indian timber (sim), and African varieties (qart), sourced through regional trade networks.
+The shipbuilding process typically began with carving the vessel's keel, known as al tarijah, followed by the hull (al sadr) and stern (al milfah or al makhzan).
+Craftsmen paid great attention to ornamental carvings and decorations adorning the sides of the vessels.
+Once constructed, the boats were sealed using fish oil to fill any gaps and cracks, rendering them seaworthy.

+Among the most common types of boats were batil, jalboot, sambuk, shu'ai, and baghlah, each with specific functions ranging from fishing and trade to pearl diving.
+These vessels were equipped with sails (al shiraa), oars (al mijadhif), and steering apparatuses (al daffah) suitable for long-distance travel or local expeditions.
+An important structural element known as al dakl, the vertical mast, was mounted after the hull's completion.